rancher/tf-rancher-up/README.md

 ```sh
  git push mycopy <feature-branch-name>
 ```
-- Open a Pull Request providing any testing and change details from [here](https://github.com/rancherlabs/tf-rancher-up/compare)
+- Open a Pull Request(PR) providing any testing and change details from [here](https://github.com/rancherlabs/tf-rancher-up/compare)

 - After the PR is merged, delete the branch `<feature-branch-name>`